-The effect of the global refugee crisis is hard to overstate.
-It has displaced over 30 million children.
-They’ve lost homes and loved ones, seen violence, and endured the kind of trauma that puts them at risk for lifelong impairments.
+The scale of the global refugee crisis is staggering.
+Almost 80 million people are displaced worldwide – over 31 million of whom are children.
+They’ve lost homes and loved ones, seen violence, and endured the kinds of trauma that put them at risk for lifelong impairments.
 Millions have no access to quality early learning, yet less than 3% of all humanitarian aid goes to education, and only a tiny fraction of that to early childhood.
 With such high stakes, the challenge is clear.
 How the world meets it will have ripple effects on society for decades.
-But in the face of difficulty and despair, we also see hope.
+But in the face of great difficulty, we also see hope.

 Children are remarkably resilient.
 At Sesame Workshop, we know from decades of tackling some of the toughest challenges facing children that if we reach them early, we can help change their trajectories.
 But we also know we can’t do it alone—in this case, we needed partners who understand the plight of refugees as well as we understand the needs of young children.
 So, with historic support from the MacArthur Foundation and the LEGO Foundation, we’ve teamed up with the International Rescue Committee (IRC), BRAC, and others to bring hope and opportunity to a generation of refugee children.

 By reaching vulnerable children with proven Sesame content through established methods, we can help them reach their full potential.
-Study after study shows that equipping vulnerable children with language, reading, math, and socio-emotional skills strengthens their resilience and mitigates the effects of traumatic experiences.
-Just as importantly, these lessons and skills can set children on a path to thrive into adulthood.
+Our materials promote the kind of engagement with a caring adult and nurturing care that has been shown to strengthen children’s resilience and mitigate the effects of traumatic experiences.
+We also equip vulnerable children with language, reading, math, and social-emotional skills that can set them on a path to thrive into adulthood.

-Our partners at NYU Global TIES Center are conducting a multi-year, evidence-based research and evaluation program to measure the success of our approach.
+Our partners at NYU Global TIES Center are conducting a multi-year, evidence-based research and evaluation program to measure the success of our approach in the Syrian response region and Bangladesh.
+Our research will help double the existing evidence base on what early education programs are most effective in crisis settings.
 It will be shared with the entire humanitarian community—because real success is much bigger than any one region.
 We intend for this program to become a scalable model that can be replicated: one that will transform humanitarian response wherever children and families are in conflict or crisis.